 Are Bleeding Gums Normal?

-Most commonly, bleeding gums is an early indication of gum disease.
+This condition is often a signal that there is an underlying oral health issue.
+Most commonly, bleeding gums are an early indication of gum disease.
 Early stages of gum disease (gingivitis) may cause symptoms such as bleeding gums, swollen gums, and red gums.
-Early diagnosis and intervention are key to treating bleeding gums and reduce the risk of advanced-stage gum disease.

 The Signs of Gum Disease